 Their fear of being stung is all but absent because many of these harvesters live with bees in the walls of their homes, this is a common practice for some Himalayan villagers so that the honey can be collected from the inside.

-The following is a mini documentary about a tribe in Nepal that collects and sells this honey.
-However, compared to the effort exerted to get the honey, little profit is made.
+For example, the following mini documentary shows a tribe in Nepal that collects and sells this honey.
+You’ll see: they go to great lengths to gather their liquid gold.

 Check out these honey collectors and their mad skills!